 1. Select Animal Printout: Find a large photograph of an animal.
 You can find it online or in a magazine, or just go photograph your cat.
 Then print your photograph in black and white on regular copy paper.
 Try to make sure the animal fills the page, in order to give you plenty of room for your patterns.

 2. Graphite Transfer: Shade the back of your printout using a graphite pencil.
 Then place the printout (face up) on top of your drawing paper and trace the image.
 This will transfer the graphite to your drawing effectively duplicating the image, (See the slideshow above).

 5. Doodle in designs: Now begin to add patterns and textures using a Sharpie.
 Do not use pencil for this part.
 You can plan out and practice your designs on a separate sheet of paper.
-Caution: Work slow and use a ruler or circle template as needed.
+I also recommend printing out examples of patterns and textures for students and having handouts available.
+Here is a link to Pinterest's Hand drawn Patterns page.
+Caution: Work slow on your animal Zentangle and use a ruler or circle template as needed.
 Be precise and neat.

 6. Mistakes oh no!
 Mistakes happen, but try not to start over.
 You can turn a poor design into an effective one by adding additional lines and details.
 You can also use white-out to make corrections or paste additional drawing paper over the offending area.
 Also, remember that small mistakes will be absorbed and lost as the drawing fills in.